google/applied-computing-series/ac1/_sources/module_c_preface.rst

 A lot of the data that we interact with today is stored in databases.
 You can think of a database as a group of tables.
-These tables have rows and columns just like spreadsheets.Below are a few examples.
+These tables have rows and columns just like spreadsheets.
+Some examples of data that can be stored in databases are listed below.

 -   Student records, including grades, at a school
 -   Posts and friends in your favorite social network